 - Placement – At or slightly above eye level is ideal.
 Check out the video to see how I hung my wall

-- Hanging – All of my gallery walls in my home are hung with command sawtooth hooks.
+- Hanging – All of the gallery walls in my home are hung with command sawtooth hooks.
 I use these specific ones to avoid having to put holes in my walls.
 I can also easily move them around from time to time.
 You can even use two on one piece of art if the weight is more than the max listed.
 I highly suggest doing this.

 - Frame – I prefer Natural woods, or gilded gold and black for a bit of drama.
 You can try to get a matte and a frame that has glass.
 This instantly elevates the art into a statement, but it’s not a must and some don’t like glare.